 Landmarks & Architecture

-Private History Walk in Bucharest with a Local Expert USD 203 combines historic façades with modern silhouettes.
+Vesuvius and Pompeii Tour with Audioguide from Salerno USD 130 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.